Chandler Hutchison: Chicago Bulls (2018–2021)

 Hutchison was drafted 22nd overall in the 2018 NBA draft by the Chicago Bulls.
 On July 3, 2018, Hutchison officially signed with the Bulls.
 He made his NBA debut playing three minutes in a loss to the Philadelphia 76ers on October 18.

 On January 23, Hutchison suffered an acute injury to a sesamoid bone in his right foot.
 He was assigned to the Bulls’ NBA G League affiliate, the Windy City Bulls to rehabilitate his injury on December 31, 2019.

 Washington Wizards (2021)

 On March 25, 2021, Hutchison was traded to the Washington Wizards in a three-team trade involving the Boston Celtics.

 On August 6, Hutchison was traded to the San Antonio Spurs and was later waived on September 4.

 Phoenix Suns (2021–2022)

 On September 7, 2021, Hutchison signed a two-way contract with the Phoenix Suns.
 He played six games for the Suns, totaling 23 minutes.
 On January 4, 2022, he was waived.

 Sioux Falls Skyforce (2022)

 On February 1, 2022, Hutchison was acquired by the Sioux Falls Skyforce.
 Hutchison joined the Atlanta Hawks for the 2022 NBA Summer League.
 He rejoined the Skyforce for the beginning of the 2022–23 season.

 On November 29, 2022, Hutchison retired at the age of 26.
+However on October 25, 2024, he came out of retirement to enter the 2024 NBA G League draft.

+Cleveland Charge (2024–present)

+On October 26, 2024, Hutchison joined the Cleveland Charge.